 The gin is one-shot distilled in a handmade German copper still and infused with 11 botanicals, including juniper berries, tulsi, coriander, fennel, lemon peel, orange peel, lavender, rose, angelica and orris root.

 ABV: 42.8% | Price: ₹ 2000 (approx.) for 750 ml

 Pumori’s 100 per cent home-grown gin features 12 botanicals sourced from the Indian subcontinent.
 They are produced in 200 litres small batches and distilled in Fullarton Distilleries, located in the woodlands of Candepar in Goa.
 The gin is named after Mount Pumori, also known as the Mount Everest’s daughter, primarily because the juniper used in the gin is from Mount Pumori.

 The crystal clear liquid contains a melange of varied flavours, including orange peel, aniseed, vanilla, liquorice, nutmeg, cardamom, lemon peel, Himalayan juniper, almond, and cinnamon, among others.
 The gin has a burst of cardamom in every sip.

 ABV: 40% | Price: ₹ 1750 (approx.) for 750 ml

 How is the future?

-And now with Samsara, Terai, Tickle, Pumori, and Jin Jiji set to be on shelves soon, will write a new chapter in India’s craft gin evolution.
-India is observing a boom for craft gin expecting to reach sales of to over three million a year by 2023.
+And now, with Samsara, Tickle, and Jin Jiji set to be on shelves soon, they will write a new chapter in Indian craft gin evolution.
+India is observing a boom for craft gin expecting to reach sales up to over three million a year by 2023.

 Reach me at email: firstname.lastname@example.org | Whatsapp: 9051166700